Kevin McCarthy says he has votes to become US House Speaker

 - Published

-Kevin McCarthy says he now has enough support to become Speaker of the US House of Representatives, amid the deepest congressional dysfunction in more than 150 years.
+Kevin McCarthy says he now has enough support to become Speaker of the US House of Representatives, amid the longest such congressional stalemate in more than 150 years.

-The front-runner is building momentum on day four of the impasse, but he has lost 13 rounds of ballots despite his Republicans holding a majority of seats.
+The front-runner has lost 13 rounds of ballots over four days despite his Republicans holding a majority of seats in the lower chamber of Congress.

 Fifteen of 20 or so holdouts changed their vote on Friday to back him, but six diehard dissidents remain.